mvhenten/prop-type/README.md

 # prop-type

 Small wrapper to wrap your custom type check so that you can use `myCustomType.isRequired` in a similar fasion to React's built-in types.
+React expects type-checks to return an `Error` object upon faillure and nothing otherwise.

 ### Install